You are here:

 According to a spokesman for the education ministry, the gap had been closing because schools were reaching nearer to communities and the quality of education was improving.
 "Gender is not an issue in education anymore," he said.
 "The achievement was made without any specific programmes targeting girls, this was automatically achieved when schools came closer to communities," he added.

-"Given the gender population parity, the 48 and 52 percent is quite an equity already."
 With an annual average growth rate of 6.86 percent, girls enrolment in the primary level showed a significantly higher rate compared with the boys average rate of 4.65 percent.

 Against the common belief that girls in the rural areas are likely to leave school even before completing primary level, a study conducted by the education ministry revealed that school "drop-outs" were fewer among girls once enrolled.